oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 	terraform apply plan.out

 ## How to Execute the Code Using OCI Resource Manager
-There are a few different ways of running Terraform code in ORM.
-Here we describe two of them: creating an ORM stack by uploading a folder to ORM or creating an ORM stack by integrating with GitLab.
-A stack is the ORM term to refer to a Terraform configuration.
+There are a few different ways of running Terraform code in OCI Resource Manager (ORM).
+Here we describe two of them:
+- creating an ORM stack by uploading a folder to ORM;
+- creating an ORM stack by integrating with GitLab.

+A stack is the ORM term for a Terraform configuration.
+Regardless of the chosen method, **an ORM stack must not be contain any state file or *.terraform* folder in Terraform working folder (the *config* folder in this setup)**.

-For OCI Resource Manager details, please see https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm.
+For more ORM information, please see https://docs.cloud.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm.

 ### Stack from Folder
 Create a folder in your local computer (name it say 'cis-oci') and paste there the config and modules folders from this project.